Whittaker functions from motivic Chern classes: Preliminaries

-\begin{rem} The operator ${\mathcal{T}_i}^\vee$ was defined by Lusztig \cite[Eq.~(4.2)]{lusztig:eqK} in relation to affine Hecke algebras and equivariant K theory of flag varieties.
-The `dual' operator $\mathcal{T}_i$ arises naturally in the study of motivic Chern classes of Schubert cells; cf.~\S \ref{sec:motivic} below. \end{rem} \begin{prop}[\cite{lusztig:eqK}] The operators $\mathcal{T}_i$ and $\mathcal{T}_i^\vee$ satisfy the usual commutation and braid relations for the group $W$.
-For each simple root $\alpha_i \in \Delta$ the following quadratic formula holds:
+\begin{rem} The operator ${\mathcal{T}_i}^\vee$ was defined by Lusztig \cite[Equation (4.2)]{lusztig:eqK} in relation to affine Hecke algebras and equivariant K-theory of flag varieties.
+The `dual' operator $\mathcal{T}_i$ arises naturally in the study of motivic Chern classes of Schubert cells; cf.~\S \ref{sec:motivic} below. \end{rem} \begin{prop}[\cite{lusztig:eqK}] The operators $\mathcal{T}_i$ and $\mathcal{T}_i^\vee$ satisfy the braid relations and the following quadratic relation

 \end{prop}

 The action of the Hecke operators on the fixed point basis is recorded below; see e.g.~\cite[Lemma 3.7]{AMSS19:motivic} for a proof. \begin{lemma} The following formulas hold in $K_T(G/B)_{loc}$: